alex1-11/cs50-final-project-2022/readme.md

 No need to finish all the optional features!
 ______________________________________________________

-A todo app inspired by David Allen's Getting things done(R), Todoist and numerous similar apps
+A todo app inspired by David Allen's Getting things done® (GTD®), Todoist and numerous similar apps

 Every Task is considered as a Class object and has mandatory attribute:
 - title,